The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: Appendix

 where $m_t$ denotes the mid-price at time $t$.
 This definition of return compares the smoothed mid-price over the next $h$ time steps to the current mid-price.
 In this case, the return can be equivalently understood as the average mid-to-mid return over the next $h$ time steps.
 As the horizon $h$ becomes longer, so does the window over which we smooth the returns.
 This has a couple of practical disadvantages in terms of the predictability questions we wish to explore.
 First, predictability over $h=100$ time steps might be due to changes of the mid-price over the first, say, $h=50$ time steps, and thus it becomes difficult to discuss questions of persistency in predictability.
 Second, the definition produces correlation between returns at different horizons, $r_{t+h_1}$ and $r_{t+h_2}$, inducing a hidden bias in multi-horizon models. \item In \citet{deepLOB} and \citet{deepLOB_multihorizon} the authors define the return at horizon $h$ by

 where $m_t$ denotes the mid-price at time $t$.
 This definition has similar drawbacks to the previous one.
-But, additionally, we believe it may suffer from look-ahead bias: for example, if the mid-price has been going up in the past $h$ steps (an information which is included in our covariates), then it is more likely the return $r_{t+h}$ will be positive. \item In this paper, instead, we define the return at horizon $h$ as
+But, additionally, we believe it may suffer from look-ahead bias: for example, if the mid-price has been going up in the past $h$ steps (an information which is included in our covariates), then it is more likely the return $r_{t,t+h}$ will be positive. \end{itemize} The definition of returns used in this paper, cf.\ Section \ref{sec:responses}, does not suffer from the issues identified for these two return specifications.

-where $m_t$ denotes the mid-price at time $t$ and $k$ is a fixed smoothing window.
-This definition of returns does not suffer from the issues identified for the other two.
-It is subject to two possible interpretations.
-First, treating the smoothed mid-price as a de-noised estimate of the true (latent) price $h$ steps ahead, we can understand the return as the percentage change of the true (latent) price relative to the current mid.
-Second, the return can be understood as the average return one would experience by entering a position at the current mid and exiting it roughly $h$ steps ahead (assuming mid-mid trading).
-For all the horizons $h\in\{10, 20, 30, 50, 100, 200, 300, 500, 1000\}$ we fix $k=5$. \end{itemize}
+\begin{remark} The definition of returns intrinsically depends on the clock used to measure time.
+Note that in \citet{deepOF} the authors use a physical time clock with stock-specific horizon $h$.
+In their setting, the authors use simple un-smoothed mid-price returns,

-\begin{remark} All these definitions intrinsically depend on the clock used to measure time.
-As discussed in Section \ref{sec:order_book}, we use an order book-based clock which ticks every time the order book changes.
-We do not use raw mid-price changes as we believe these have a couple of practical disadvantages.
-First, they are subject to stronger idiosyncratic noise effects.
-Second, even if we assume mid-mid trading, there is no way of placing a trade exactly $h$ order book updates ahead, i.e. the prediction horizon is random.
-Smoothing the exit price can thus be understood as averaging out the uncertainty in the execution time. \end{remark}
+With our choice of order book-driven clock, even assuming mid-mid trading, there is no way of placing a trade exactly $h$ order book events ahead, i.e.\ the prediction horizon is random.
+Smoothing the exit price can thus be understood as averaging out the uncertainty in the execution time.
+Moreover, in our work, we aim to investigate questions regarding structural market predictability.
+In our setting, smoothing mid-prices leads to better estimates of the true (latent) prices by weakening idiosyncratic noise effects.
+As pointed out in the conclusions in Section \ref{sec:conclusions} though, in practical trading applications it may be more appropriate to consider a physical time clock and un-smoothed returns. \end{remark}